retrocomputacion/retrobbs/docs/tml.md

 Write only register, this register accepts binary values or strings to be sent to the client

 #### **_A Accumulator**:
-General purpose register, values stored into, or read from this register will not be typecasted.
+General purpose register, values stored into, or read from this register will not be typecast.

 #### **_S String accumulator**:
-String register, any value stored into this register will be typecasted to a Python `str`.</br>If the typecasting fails `_S` will be `''`.
+String register, any value stored into this register will be typecast to a Python `str`.</br>If the typecasting fails `_S` will be `''`.

 #### **_I Integer accumulator**:
-Integer register, any value stored into this register will be typecasted to a Python `int`.</br>If the typecasting fails `_I` will be `0`.
+Integer register, any value stored into this register will be typecast to a Python `int`.</br>If the typecasting fails `_I` will be `0`.

 #### **Registers, parameter values and expressions**:
 The internal registers can be passed as parameters and can be used in any expression that's accepted by _Python's_ `eval()` function.